Privacywonk/CloakAndDagger/README.md

 # Incoming Rules - SSH (22), other services as needed
 $IPF 500 allow tcp from any to me 22 in recv $WAN setup keep-state
+#$IPF 501 allow tcp from any to me 80 in recv $WAN setup keep-state
+#$IPF 502 allow tcp from any to me 443 in recv $WAN setup keep-state

 #Incoming Rules - StrongSwan
 $IPF 1010 allow udp from any to me 500 in recv $WAN keep-state